-When we get to April, I’m always inclined to think of the showers that we often call sun showers or April Showers, and I can’t help but think back to when I was growing up.
+When we get to April, I’m always inclined to think of the rain that we often call April Showers, and I can’t help but think back to when I was growing up.
 Our playing was rarely interrupted by the odd shower and in truth I barely remember it raining very much when I was young.

 It’s funny how children never seem to worry about the rain yet as adults we duck for cover when we feel the first drop of rain.
 As we get older, our outlook on many things changes, we start off believing we’re invincible and after the children arrive a sense of our own mortality starts to creep up on us.

 In the world of finance & investment we find our changing outlook on life manifests itself in several different ways, although most particularly in terms of the risks we are willing or able to take.
 Most of us have insurance for everything from cars to phones and often our lives too.
 We may have medical insurance cover or travel insurance and even insurance for critical illness.